jarenmcdonald1/kyleh-portfolio/content/projects/kyle-hooper-anchor-mohawk-college-ignite-news.md

 Getting an insight into good starting points and story beats that many gamers might not pick up on.

-You can check out episode one above or listen to episode two here (I actually remembered to turn on my higher-quality microphone in episode two)
+You can check out episode one above or listen to episode two [here](https://jimmydv.podbean.com) (I actually remembered to turn on my higher-quality microphone in episode two).